-2204.3 Public Hearing Before the County Commission.

-- A. Notice of Public Hearing.
-Upon receipt of recommendations from the Planning Commission, the County Commission will announce a public hearing in accordance with 6101.1. - B. Focus of Public Hearing.
-The public hearing will focus on submittals, Planning Commission recommendations, Findings of Fact and Decision Criteria as specified in 2205 along with oral comments made at the public hearing as well as written comments received at, or prior to, the public hearing.

-- C. Option to ontinue Public Hearing or Scheo Additional Hearings.
+- 2204 High Impact Permit i ablic Hearing and Review Procedure.
+When a change in land use will exceed Threshold Standards, and a Waiver Petition has not been approved, a High Impact Permit is required, subject to the following procedure. - 2204.1 High Impact Permit Application.
+A High Impact Permit Application shall be submitted in accordance with 2205.1 and 2205.2.
+For projects involving the potential of highly significant impacts as defined in 2205.3, further requirements may be specified in accordance with 2205.4.
+When the application is complete it shall be submitted to the County Commission, who will forward it to the Planning Commission. - 2204.2 Planning Commission Review and Recommendations.
+At a regular Planning Commission meeting, the Planning Commission will review the application and forward recommendations to the County Commission.
+This is not a formal hearing, but the Planning Commission may take public comments and consider them in formulating recommendations. - 2204.3 Public Hearing Before the County Commission. - A. Notice of Public Hearing.
+Upon receipt of recommendations from the Planning Commission, the County Commission may hold a public hearing in accordance with 6101.1, Notice of Public Hearing of this Code. - B. Focus of Public Hearing.
+The public hearing will focus on submittals, Planning Commission recommendations, Findings of Fact and Decision Criteria as specified in 2205 along with oral comments made at the public hearing as well as written comments received at, or prior to, the public hearing. - C. Option to Continue Public Hearing or Schedule Additional Hearings.
 Where the complexity of the issues, or the need for additional information warrant, the County Commission may continue the public hearing to a date certain, or schedule additional public hearings. - D. Rendering a Decision.
-Upon completion of the public hearing process, the County Commission shall render a decision on the High Impact Permit Application based on the Decision Criteria in 2205.5. - 2205 High Impact Permit Submittal Requirements.
-The High Impact Permit application shall include, but not be limited to, the following:

-2205.1 General Requirements.
+Upon recommendation of the Planning Commission or completion of the public hearing process, the County Commission shall render a decision on the High Impact Permit Application based on the Decision Criteria in 2205.5. - 2205 High Impact Permit Submittal Requirements.
+The High Impact Permit application shall include, but not be limited to, the following: - 2205.1 General Requirements. - A. The names, addresses, and contact information for the owner or representative of the owner. - B. A current, completed Permit Application, summarizing the level of compliance with each Threshold Standard and any recorded subdivision or planned unit development covenants. - C. A site plan, including a vicinity map, indicating to the extent feasible, compliance with the applicable Threshold Standards. - D. Detailed plans and specifications of the change in land use and conceptual or detailed plans for any potential enlargement of the development or land use. - E. If the permit application concerns an enlargement of an existing use, the past history and expansion of the use. - F. A list of the status of all other federal, state, and local permits and approvals that will be required for the change in land use, together with any proposal for coordinating these approvals with the County permitting process.